donFellus/radAv/README.md

 # radAv
-Fiji macro designed to create radial averages of the fluorescence intensity of subcellular structures
+Fiji macro designed to create radial averages of the fluorescence intensity of subcellular structures within the immunological synapse